Efficient upsampling for tensor-network and quantum-state encoded functions: Tensor Train Interpolation

+Here, $\mathds{1}_r$ denotes the $r \times r$ identity matrix.
 With this we can immediately see that the QTT-T representation gives a better compression since the rank tails of each QTT-T leg are always bounded by $p+1$, while for QTT-I the rank tails are bounded by $(p+1)^d$, since the multidimensional TTI-O can be seen as the product of $d$ one dimensional TTI-O.

+Moreover, our framework is not restricted to kernel-based polynomial interpolation, other interpolation and quasi-interpolation methods, such as Lagrange interpolation \cite{stoer_introduction_2002}, can be incorporated as well; see Supplemental Material Sec.~IIA for \(C^0\) interpolants and Sec.~II for a broader review.
+The construction also extends straightforwardly to non-periodic functions by modifying the shift matrices to include the appropriate boundary terms.
+In the tensor-network setting, these corrections are implemented through element-wise matrix additions or subtractions, each representable as a rank-1 MPO.